sellout/project-manager/docs/manual/contributing/guidelines.md

 `meta.maintainers` attribute.
 If you are a user of a module that currently lacks a maintainer then please consider adopting it.

-If you are present in the nixpkgs maintainer list then you can use that entry.
+If you are present in the Nixpkgs maintainer list then you can use that entry.
 If you aren’t then you can add yourself to `modules/lib/maintainers.nix` in the Project Manager project.